After raising $14 million in Series A financing, Dylan Field, Co-founder and CEO of Figma, said something that hit close to home:

 Over to you

-Want to know more about how design-led localization can help your company?
+Want to know more about how design-stage localization can help your company?
 Do you have a specific problem you’d like to solve and this approach seems like a good fit?
 Book a demo today with one of our product specialists and accelerate your localization process.